lanwin/esphome_samsung_ac/readme.md

    - Connect V2 on the AC unit to G on the M5STACK controller.

 ![Plug and Play Wiring Diagram](https://github.com/lanwin/esphome_samsung_ac/assets/32042186/42a6757d-bfcf-4a29-be87-cf1b204e248a)

-### DIY

-If you prefer a more customized approach, you can build the AC unit controller yourself.
-Here's what you'll need:

-- Any ESP devices that ESPHome supports (e.g., NodeMCU)
-- A "TTL to RS485" converter (UART) - available on Amazon or Ebay
-- (Optional - to power directly from AC) A Mini step-down power converter 12V to 9V

-Follow these steps to set up the DIY AC unit controller:

-1. Wire the components as follows:
-   - Connect the A+ port of the "TTL to RS485" converter to F1 on your "Samsung AC."
-   - Connect the B+ port of the "TTL to RS485" converter to F2 on your "Samsung AC."
-   - Connect the GND port of the "TTL to RS485" converter to the GND of the ESP device.
-   - Wire TXD to TX, RXD to RX, VCC to 3.3V on the ESP device.

-   (Optional) If you want to power the ESP directly from the AC unit:
-   - Wire V1 from the AC unit to the +IN of the step-down converter.
-   - Wire V2 from the AC unit to the -IN of the step-down converter.
-   - Connect +OUT of the step-down converter to VIN of the ESP.
-   - Connect -OUT of the step-down converter to the GND of the ESP.

-1. Ensure your wiring is secure to prevent loose connections.

-If you encounter any issues with data reception, double-check your wiring connections.

-Feel free to modify the hardware setup based on your specific requirements and hardware availability.

 ## Software Installation